neliaterrazas/react-brewery/README.md

 ## Roadmap

 This site is still very static.
 My next goals are to replace location and events screenshots with functioning buttons and links to display more content.
+I am working on adding an admin path to update the current tap list.

 ## Setup/Installation Requirements